Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-04-localization-in-liveview.md

 %{
-title: "Working with Localization in Next.js and Liveview",
+title: "Working with Localization in Liveview",
 tags: ~w(Liveview React Localization),
 description: "Working with localization has always been one of those necessary, but overlooked aspects of web development.
 It's time we talk about how to make localization a standardization in projects"
 }